 What was remarkable about this venture was the fact that the cars were to be produced in the unusual and very small scale of 1/52 and at that time no manufacturer had an existing electric motor small enough to fit into these tiny cars.
 So literally the Wrenn designers started with the proverbial ‘blank sheet of paper’ and produced a Vibrator-type motor which could run on either an AC or DC electrical supply.
 It was envisaged right from the outset that the Wrenn Formula 152 system would include many innovations, the unique one being the independent control of up to three cars on either lane, hence the title – ‘Triple Electric Model Motor Racing’.
 This revolutionary system was made possible by having two pick-up strips on either side of the slot in the track and the collector brushes underneath the cars having the facility of being adjusted to pick up from either of two positions.
 A special Deflector Straight was quickly introduced to enhance the facility of being able to race three cars on each lane and it provided a unique way of moving a car from one lane to the other for overtaking.
 The small size of the system meant that quite interesting layouts could be assembled on the proverbial dining room table and even simple layouts could create more interest with this overtaking facility.

-The initial range of cars available was then expanded with two additional cars this time with a late version of a Maserati 250F and a Vanwall.
+The initial range of cars was then expanded with two additional cars this time with a late version of a Maserati 250F and a Vanwall, both available in two different colours.
 By 1964 the Wrenn designers had been working to improve Formula 152 and the decision was taken to introduce another custom-built motor, this time purely DC, but it was again certainly not conventional.
-There was a period when both types of motored cars were available and initially the first DC cars used a version of the AC Chassis which had been modified by the factory to accept the new motor whilst the tooling could be permanently altered.
-This also gave them the opportunity of using up some of the AC Chassis which must have been in stock at that time.
-So all of the previously available Vibrator-motored cars were then also made available powered with the new DC motor.
+There was a period when both types of motored cars were available and all of the previous Vibrator-motored cars were then also made available powered with the new DC motor.
 New Mk 2 Controllers were introduced to accompany the DC motors and these now featured a variable resistance rheostat replacing the early AC version which, like many other manufacturers of that time such as Scalextric, VIP and SRM, had originally just been basic on/off switches.
-Both versions of the Controllers featured a separate slider button to lock the speed controlling button.
+Both versions of the Controllers featured a separate slider to lock the control button.
 When this was used with the AC version of the Controller and, in conjunction with the Speed Lever underneath the car, this gave the Vibrator-motored cars their pre-set speed.

 At the end of 1966 Wrenn decided to change its marketing strategy by offering three very different special sets.
 These included everything that was needed to assemble a fully working layout with all of the Accessories such as a Lap Counter, Track Pits and Grandstand buildings, Flags and Flag Poles, Track Personnel and Spectator figures that had previously been available separately up until that time.
 These sets were all advertised to be sold at half price so these were priced to be very competitive.